sisterai/estate-assistant-system/README.md

 # EstateWise – Your Intelligent Estate Assistant 🏡

 **EstateWise** is a full‑stack AI chatbot built for Chapel Hill, NC and the surrounding areas, featuring a sleek, responsive UI with smooth animations and optional sign‑in to save your conversation history.
-Under the hood it leverages agentic AI, Retrieval‑Augmented Generation with Pinecone (kNN), k‑Means clustering, and a Mixture‑of‑Experts ensemble to deliver fast, hyper‑personalized property recommendations based on your preferences. 📲
+Under the hood it leverages agentic AI, Retrieval‑Augmented Generation with Pinecone
+(kNN & cosine similarity), k‑Means clustering, and a Mixture‑of‑Experts ensemble to deliver fast, hyper‑personalized property recommendations based on your preferences. 📲

 > Built by Rikhil Fellner, Muskaan Joshi, David Nguyen, Vinir Rai, Rishabh Singh, and Rajbalan Yogarajan for the BUSI/COMP-488 course at UNC-Chapel Hill, Spring 2025.